-Gary L. Smith was appointed Branch Chief in January 2011, following the untimely death of Joan Mauer in October, 2010.
+Gary L. Smith was appointed Branch Chief in January 2011.
 Gary received the degree of Master in General Administration with concentration in Healthcare Administration from the University of Maryland, and a Bachelor of Science in Medical Technology from the University of Maryland, School of Medicine.
 More…

 Clinical Trials Monitoring Branch (CTMB)

 The CTMB is responsible for on-site auditing of all clinical trials sponsored by the Cancer Therapy Evaluation Program (CTEP) / Division of Cancer Treatment (DCTD), NCI and the auditing of selected cancer prevention trials sponsored by the Division of Cancer Prevention (DCP).
 This includes all trials conducted by the Network Groups/CCOPs/NCORPs and studies conducted at Cancer Centers or other individual institutions which utilize DCTD, NCI-sponsored investigational agents.

 CTMB is responsible for oversight of the Clinical Trials Monitoring Service (CTMS).
 The CTMS contractor presently is Theradex ®.

 The Branch sets guidelines and standards for the conduct of clinical trials in order to assure data quality and compliance with regulatory requirements for clinical research.